MINES’ POLICY LIBRARY

 An existing Employee may receive a moving and relocation allowance if the Employee’s move is deemed to be for the benefit of the University and is pre-approved by the Provost or the appropriate Vice President.

-Any moving and relocation allowance paid pursuant to this policy will be treated as non-PERA eligible taxable wages and compensation paid to the Employee.
-Only Medicare taxes will be withheld at the time of payment.
-The new Employee is responsible for any federal or state income taxes associated with the allowance.
+Any moving and relocation allowance paid pursuant to this policy will be treated as non-PERA and non-MDCP eligible taxable wages and compensation paid to the Employee.
+All applicable taxes will be withheld at the time of payment.

 If the Employee terminates their employment with the University within 12 months of receiving a moving and relocation allowance, any such allowance received under this policy shall be repaid to the University prior to the Employee receiving their final pay.